AstroJays-Hopkins/Documentation/content/docs/guides/guide-bits.md

 |1|1|0|
 |0|1|1|

 These operations can be used formally to do boolean algebra.
-However, froma practical perspective, for data packing purposes, each of these operator have somewhat specific functions.
-An AND opertor serves as a mask, allowing specific bits form a number to be "selected".
+However, from a practical perspective, for data packing purposes, each of these operator have somewhat specific functions.
+An AND operator serves as a mask, allowing specific bits from a number to be "selected".
 For instance:

 ```
 IN        = 0b010100111